 Finally, if you want to freeze your herbs, then treat them just like leafy greens!
 I've got a super easy freezing guide here.
 Now that you know how to store fresh herbs, let's get to the recipes!

 Herbs have the most nutrients when fresh, yet have a variety of uses both fresh and dried.
 Fresh basil makes great pesto while dried basil seasons a tray of roasted veggies beautifully.

 My fav fresh herbs to grow are mint, basil, lemon balm, chives, dill, oregano, parsley, rosemary, cilantro, and sage.
-They can be grow indoors or outdoors, on a patio, in a raised bed, or in hanging baskets.
+They can be grown indoors or outdoors, on a patio, in a raised bed, or in hanging baskets.
 Start with 1 or 2 that you really enjoy, then expand from there!

 I used to buy herbs in those little plastic containers in the produce section of the grocery store.
 However, I realized that buying a small mint or basil plant cost the same amount AND I had the opportunity to regrow those herbs to last longer.
 Trader Joe's has plants right when you walk in the door, or you could check out a local nursery.
 Next time you buy seeds for your garden, toss in a few herb seed packets and see what you can grow!

 If you struggle eating fruits and veggies, then I encourage you to try seasoning them with herbs.
 It can change your life when your tastebuds get the flavor explosion... no joke.